sedatates/GR0CERY-FiLL/README.md

 # GR0CERY-FiLL
-This is the one, my first react project.
-Huge step for me nothing much for universe.
+This is the one, might help me to get a job

 ## Development